14 reasons to update your website

 2. Responsive & Mobile Friendly

-Responsive Web Design is a collection of techniques that allow a website to flex and adapt to the size of screen it’s being viewed on.
-Someone opening your site on a small smartphone could be shown on the same site as the person opening it on their laptop etc. For many businesses, it may even make sense to design your website “mobile first“.
+Responsive Web Design is a collection of techniques that allow a website to flex and adapt to the size of the screen it’s being viewed on.
+Someone opening your site on a small smartphone could be shown on the same site as the person opening it on their laptop etc. For many businesses, it may even make sense to design your website “mobile-first”.

 “Day by day, the number of devices, platforms, and browsers that need to work with your site grows.
 Responsive web design represents a fundamental shift in how we’ll build websites for the decade to come.” – Jeffrey Veen